 1. Wooden Screen Fences

-The most popular type of fence is a wooden one, either with slats or solid wooden partitions.
-If you do opt for solid partitions consider the fact that the fence will not allow wind to pass through, and this is important if strong winds are going to be a factor.
+The most popular type of fence is a wooden one with slats or solid wooden partitions.
+If you opt for solid partitions, consider the fact that the fence will not allow wind to pass through, which is important if strong winds are going to be a factor.

 As wood is a natural material it fits in well in gardens and can be treated in natural colour to blend in with surroundings or painted as a feature to stand out.

-One important tip to remember with wood is that it does take some looking after to keep it in tip-top condition.
-You may need to oil, seal, varnish or paint it on an annual basis, especially if it is exposed to harsh sun, strong wind, rain, sleet, and snow.
+One important tip to remember with wood is that it does take some care to keep it in tip-top condition.
+You may need to oil, seal, varnish, or paint it on an annual basis, especially if it is exposed to harsh sun, strong wind, rain, sleet, and snow.
 The better you maintain a wooden fence, the longer its lifespan will be, and the less chance it has of rotting, splintering or decaying.

 2. Wire Fences

-It must be remembered that a wire fence is not necessarily as strong as a wooden one and that it may be prone to rusting over time.
-It can also fall over easily in strong winds, and it may even start to form holes when it corrodes.
+It must be remembered that a wire fence is not necessarily as strong as a wooden one and may be prone to rusting over time.
+It can also fall over easily in strong winds may even start to form holes when it corrodes.
 It can, however, be patched with wire.

 You can choose from different size wire meshes for a fence depending on your criteria, but if you are trying to keep animals in or out, you need to go for a very small, tight mesh, as they can often squeeze through much smaller gaps than anticipated.